 Everest Medicines Presents Positive Results In Preliminary Analysis Of Phase 1B/2A Clinical Trial Of Novel BTK Inhibitor EVER001 At The 62Nd Congress Of The European Renal Association

-- EVER001 was generally safe and well tolerated.
-No clinically significant adverse events commonly associated with covalent irreversible BTK inhibitors were observed.

-SHANGHAI, June 9, 2025 /PRNewswire/ -- Everest Medicines (HKEX 1952, "Everest", or the "Company"), a biopharmaceutical company focused on the discovery, clinical development, manufacturing, and commercialization of innovative therapeutics, today announced that positive results in the ongoing Phase 1b/2a clinical trial for the treatment of primary membranous nephropathy (pMN) with EVER001 (previously known as XNW1011), a next-generation covalent reversible Bruton's tyrosine kinase (BTK) inhibitor will be presented in a focused oral session at the 62nd Congress of the European Renal Association (ERA 2025).
+Shanghai, China – June 9, 2025 – Everest Medicines (HKEX 1952,“Everest”, or the "Company"), a biopharmaceutical company focused on the discovery, clinical development, manufacturing, and commercialization of innovative therapeutics, today announced that positive results in the ongoing Phase 1b/2a clinical trial for the treatment of primary membranous nephropathy (pMN) with EVER001 (previously known as XNW1011), a next-generation covalent reversible Bruton's tyrosine kinase (BTK) inhibitor will be presented in a focused oral session at the 62nd Congress of the European Renal Association (ERA 2025).

 Preliminary results showed that EVER001 was well-tolerated and effective in patients with pMN.
 These results support the potential of EVER001 as a treatment for proteinuric autoimmune glomerular diseases.
 This initial unveiling of the preliminary data at an international congress focuses on pMN, which is the second most common cause of primary glomerulonephritis.